coda/packs-sdk/docs/reference/sdk/types/core.SyncFormula.md

 The result of defining the formula that implements a sync table.

 There is no need to use this type directly.
-You provid a [SyncFormulaDef](../interfaces/core.SyncFormulaDef.md) as an input to [makeSyncTable](../functions/core.makeSyncTable.md) which outputs definitions of this type.
+You provide a [SyncFormulaDef](../interfaces/core.SyncFormulaDef.md) as an input to [makeSyncTable](../functions/core.makeSyncTable.md) which outputs definitions of this type.

 #### Type parameters